dpaiton/dpaiton.github.io/_posts/2021-05-18-selectivity-robustness.md

 architecture is qutie similar to that on the left, with only the addition of lateral connections, G.
 In order to utilize the lateral connections, the network processes inputs iteratively through time, where the output of the neurons at one time step is fed in as input in the next.
-This network was originally published by Rozell et al. in 2008, and it solves a family of
+This network was originally published by Rozell et al. in 2008, and it solves a family of _Locally Competitive Altorithms_ (LCAs).
-<it>Locally Competitive Altorithms</it> (LCAs).
 {: style="text-align: center"}

 This network adds the lateral connectivity matrix, G, to the pointwise-nonlinear version.
 G is assigned